zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 The intended functionalities of several key classes are briefly explained below:

 #### `Communicator`
-CC-backend-specific implementations covering a few essential functionalities:
+Backend-specific implementations covering a few essential functionalities:
 - Communicator creation, management, reuse, etc.
 - Thread/CUDA stream creation, management, reuse, when needed
 - tensor type detection, conversion
 - Invocation of the third-party communication APIs
-- Other backend-specific implementations such as type matching, stream synchronization, etc.
+- Other backend-specific implementations such as dtype matching, CUDA stream synchronization, etc.

 #### `CollectiveGroup`
-A `CollectiveGroup` coordinates a set of processes (e.g. Ray actors or tasks) participating into collective communication.
+A `CollectiveGroup` coordinates a set of processes (i.e. Ray actors or tasks) participating into collective communication.
 It accounts for managing the communicators of multiple processes.

 The `CollectiveGroup` exposes a set of general collective primitive and group APIs for users to create a collective group and perform communication.
-It dispatches the execution of APIs to the specific collective implementations in backends.
+It dispatches the execution of primitives to the specific collective implementations in backends.

 ### APIs